32 Fur-Tastic Jobs Working With Animals — And How to Land One

 6. Animal-Assisted Therapist

-Increasingly, mental health professionals are turning to animals as part of their therapy practices.
+Increasingly, mental health professionals are working with animals as part of their therapy practices.
 Animal-assisted therapy helps patients prone to depression or anxiety and is increasingly popular in nursing homes, assisted-living facilities and hospitals with long-term patients.

 7. Pet Massage Therapist

 What’s more rewarding than hearing your dog groan or cat purr in delight as you get that hard-to-reach-spot behind their ears?
-You can have that feeling all day long as a pet massage therapist with the sole purpose of improving your four-legged patients’ well-being.
+You can have that feeling all day long by working with animals as a pet massage therapist.

 8. Animal Behaviorist

-Training your dog to behave the way you want all the time won’t always work out like you plan.
-But some dogs, especially shelter dogs with murky pasts that could include neglect or physical abuse, might need more help.
+Training your dog to behave can be tricky, but some dogs, especially shelter dogs who’ve dealt with neglect or physical abuse, might need even more help.

-That’s where professional animal behaviorists come in.
-Whether you need help curbing a dog’s aggressive play, getting them to walk better on leash or just to stop jumping on your guests, a behaviorist may have the skills to help.
+If you’re interested in working with animals on behavioral issues, you could look into becoming an animal behaviorist.
+Whether clients need help curbing a dog’s aggressive play, getting them to walk better on leash or stopping them from jumping on your guests, behaviorists can help.
 And it’s not just dogs; behaviorists can work with wild animals, as well as other domestic animals, like horses.

 Education required: While anyone can call themselves an animal behaviorist, legitimate behaviorists will have at least a bachelor’s degree or maybe even a specialized master’s degree in animal behavior.

-Salary estimates: Salary.com places the average salary range for animal behavior specialists between $32,299 and $37,360.
+Salary estimates: Salary.com places the average salary range for animal behavior specialists at around $47,893.

 9. Marine Biologist

-Shark Week, Free Willy, Finding Nemo … somewhere along the way, something in pop culture likely caught your interest and made you consider a career in marine biology.
-And you’d be surprised by how many places that career can take you.
+Shark Week, Free Willy, Finding Nemo … somewhere along the way, something in pop culture likely caught your interest and made you consider working with animals as a marine biologist.
 From training dolphins in Key Largo, Florida, to exploring the Great Barrier Reef in Australia, marine biologists seem to have the coolest day job.

 Education required: Marine biologists require a bachelor’s degree.
 Many go on to get their master’s or even a Ph.D.